CYPLP and Creative Industries

 Accelerating and rebuilding back our communities after disaster stronger through connected partnership and advancing Public Private Partnership (PPP) across Nigeria and Africa in post Covid19.

-Educating, sensitizing and raising awareness among young people on the negative effect of illicit financial flows, money laundering, cyber crimes, marine crimes, radicalization leading to violent extremism and terrorism, against proliferation of small arms and light weapons.
+Educating, sensitizing and raising awareness among young people on the negative effect of illicit financial flows, energy theft, money laundering, cyber crimes, marine crimes, radicalization leading to violent extremism and terrorism, against proliferation of small arms and light weapons.

+We came to make change happen through legal and policy frameworks for reformations.
 We came to mentor, activating citizens to hold their institutions accountable for good governance.
 We are here to spark Africa self reliance.

 ●Showcase Africa talents and resourcefulness, build bilateral relationships, learn and share diplomatic exchanges in trade and culture to the benefits of the world competitively.